yhur/ConfigPortal8266/README.md

 ## Configuration Upload Feature
 In addition to the Captive Portal configuration capability, it has a feature that enables you to upload the configuration using the LittleFS file upload functions in both of Arduino IDE extension and the VSCode/PlatformIO.

-The format of the configuration is as follows, and you this under the folder named 'data' to upload.
+The format of the configuration is as follows, and you place this under the folder named 'data' to upload.
 <pre>
 {
    "ssid":"APID",